 Now that repairs are complete, you can once again drive the legendarily scenic Highway 1 through Big Sur.
-With its redwood forests, towering cliffs and incomparable coastal views, Highway 1 ranks among the world’s most spectacular stretches of road.
-Better yet, the broad range of it points of interest offers the perfect mix: rugged, posh and historic.
-So, fill up on gas—or treat yourself to a sporty rental so you can better handle Highway 1’s serpentine course—and follow this guide to the experiences that await along the stretch from Cambria through to Big Sur.
+With its redwood forests, towering cliffs, and incomparable coastal views, Highway 1 ranks among the world’s most spectacular stretches of road.
+Better yet, the broad range of its points of interest offers the perfect mix: rugged, posh, and historic.
+So gas up your car—or treat yourself to a sporty rental so you can better handle Highway 1’s serpentine course—and follow this guide to the experiences that await along the stretch from Cambria through Big Sur.

 Go hiking and camping

 Just off the highway, you’ll find your pick of trails—ones that wend through redwoods and those that lead to hidden coves along the coastline.
 While most people stop at Julia Pfeiffer Burns State Park to grab a picture of McWay Falls, which plunges 80 feet from the cliffs above to the beach below, consider taking the one-mile round-trip Partington Cove Trail down the cliffs and through a historic tunnel.
 You’ll emerge in a secluded spot once used to ship tan oak and moonshine.
 At Pfeiffer Big Sur State Park, Buzzard’s Roost Trail comes out from the redwoods onto a high ridge that overlooks the Pacific.
 Or go camping: Kirk Creek Campground in the Los Padres National Forest is renowned for its bluff-top, coastal-view campsites and nothing beats a night under a canopy of stars.
 Or sleep among 40 acres of redwoods in Ventana Campground.
 If you decide to skip cooking one night, the campground’s new SurStream, a snack bar in an Airstream trailer, serves up wraps and barbecue.